radian-software/riju/README.md

   but I've seen some s\*\*\* when adding languages to Riju so it will take a lot to surprise me at this point.

+If you'd like to request a new language, head to the [language support meta-issue](https://github.com/raxod502/riju/issues/24) and add a comment.
+Of course, if you actually want it to be added anytime soon, you should submit a pull request :)

 ## Project setup

 To run the webserver, all you need is Yarn.
 Just run `yarn install` as